hankeliu2015/removeCharsFromPara/README.md

 Goal:

-Outputs the largest unique set of characters that can be removed from this paragraph without letting its length drop below 50
+Outputs the largest unique set of characters that can be removed from a paragraph without letting its length drop below 50

 Conditions: